Remoted iOS Simulator (for Windows)

-Test and debug iOS apps entirely within Visual Studio Enterprise on Windows
+Test and debug iOS apps entirely within Visual Studio on Windows

 Download and Install

 Download the installer and install on your Windows computer.
-Visual Studio Enterprise with Xamarin should already be installed.
+Visual Studio Tools for Xamarin should already be installed.

 Using a remote iOS Simulator requires Visual Studio a networked Mac with Xamarin installed.

 To use the remote iOS simulator:

 - Make sure Visual Studio has connected to your Mac at least once before starting the remote iOS Simulator.

 - Ensure an iOS or tvOS app is the Startup Project and start debugging.

 You can disable the remote iOS simulator from Tools > Options > Xamarin > iOS Settings by unchecking the box for Remote Simulator to Windows shown here:

 The iOS simulator will then open on the connected Mac computer.
 Check this option to turn the remote iOS simulator back on.

 The remote iOS Simulator provides you with a way to test and debug iOS apps on the simulator entirely from Visual Studio on Windows.